 Even when many chargers and other power consumers work simultaneously, there is no risk of overloading.

-Furthermore, a smart EV Charging software will allow prioritizing between the chargers in use or even on the person charging.
+Furthermore, Smart EV Charging software will allow prioritizing between the chargers.

 We hear this scenario all of the time: